 - Covering lost income or revenue that occurred as a direct result of the breach

 A critical aspect of this policy to review is the trigger for payment.
 Some policies require the company to be legally obligated to notify clients of a breach.
 In the US, 47 states have laws requiring a company to notify clients of a breach within a set period of time.
-Canada does not yet have such rules yet, but a company many choose to notify clients regardless.
+Canada does not yet have such rules yet, but a company may choose to notify clients regardless.
 As a result, check your policy to make sure voluntary notification costs are covered.

 Third party coverage cybersecurity insurance

-Third party cybersecurity insurance covers the business that was responsible for software that was hacked.
+Third party cybersecurity insurance covers the business that was responsible for the software that was hacked.
 For instance, if your basement floods, your home insurance policy would cover the cost of repairs.
 This is would be equivalent to a first party cybersecurity policy.
 However, the engineer that designed the basement could be sued for improperly designing the home, thus allowing the basement to get flooded.
-That would be the equivalent of third party cybersecurity insurance.
+That would be the equivalent of third-party cybersecurity insurance.